solo-io/squash/docs/cli.md

 ## wait for a debug session
 Waits for a debug session to appear in a debug config.
 Once the Squash client attaches a debugger, it will submit the debug session to the Squash server.
-Use this command to retreive the session debug server address from the Squash server.
+Use this command to retrieve the session debug server address from the Squash server.

 Example: